 If you’ve ever wondered why some young children find it difficult to manage their emotions and reactions, look no further than the brain – or if you’re at QUT’s new Education Precinct, the Sphere.

-This semester, QUT opened its state-of-the-art $94 million Education Precinct on Kelvin Grove campus.
+In 2019, QUT opened its state-of-the-art $94 million Education Precinct on Kelvin Grove campus.

 The Precinct’s centrepiece is the Sphere – a five-metre diameter LED globe suspended over two floors, complemented by a 4.8 metre wide interactive digital wall screen.